-Nintendo unveiled a new Animal Crossing: New Horizon‘s-themed console this week that is slated to launch on March 13 for $300 with pre-orders now open for those interested in buying.
+Nintendo unveiled a new Animal Crossing: New Horizon‘s-themed console this week that is slated to ship on March 13 for $300, with orders now open for those interested in buying.
 The limited-edition Nintendo Switch is curently available for pre-order at , , and

-In accordance with New Horizons‘ vacation-themed setting, this new Nintendo Switch’s aesthetic provides brings tropical colors and designs, and it’s one of the more unique Switch models available.
+In accordance with the vacation-themed setting in New Horizons, this new Nintendo Switch’s aesthetic provides brings tropical colors and designs, and it’s one of the more unique Switch models available.
 Other limited edition Switch models were made for Super Mario Odyssey and Pokémon Let’s Go: Pikachu and Eevee, and a Switch Lite for Pokemon Sword and Shield came out last year.
 The serial number provided on one of the images confirms that the new model will include improved battery life for users playing on the go.

 This new Switch variant’s Joy-Cons sporting a mint green and blue color scheme.
 In contrast, the main body features various Animal Crossing symbols representing characters, furniture, and other details.
 The console’s dock sports a distinct design of Tom Nook on a deserted island accompanied by his nephews, Timmy and Tommy.

 In addition to a new limited edition console, Nintendo announced the Animal Crossing: New Horizons “Aloha Edition.”
 This package comes with a Nintendo Switch carrying case and a screen protector, so you can bring your Switch with you without having to worry about cracking its expensive screen.
 Although the “Aloha Edition” was confirmed to launch on the same day as the newly-announced Switch, with the product retailing for $25.
 With pre-orders available on , , and .